 - Chicago Gun Law & Illinois Weapons FAQs

 - Chicago Gun Lawyer Profile of Joshua Adams

 Illinois Gun Lawyer – Federal & State Law

-Josh Adams is a Chicago criminal lawyer who has successfully defended individuals charged with state and federal crimes in the Illinois area.
-Serious offenses, such as weapons and gun offenses need a serious and experienced Chicago criminal lawyer, like Joshua Adams. \
+Josh Adams is a Chicago weapons offense lawyer who has successfully defended individuals charged with state and federal gun crimes in the Illinois area.

 Contact the Chicago law firm today for help with your gun and weapons offense.
 Call us at 312-566-9173 or fill out the FREE Case Evaluation.